 the needle can be inserted more easily.
 A numbing medicine (local anesthetic)

 is put in the skin.
 Then a long, thin needle is put in the spinal canal to collect a sample of cerebrospinal fluid (CSF).
 Your

 doctor may need to move to another area of your spine if it is hard to get to

 the spinal fluid.

 The color, blood cell counts, and amounts of protein, glucose, and other substances are measured in the CSF sample.
-Some of the sample may be put into a special culture cup to see if any bacteria or fungi grow.
+Some of the sample may be added to a substance that promotes the growth of germs (such as bacteria or a fungus).
+This is called a culture.
 The pressure of the CSF also is measured during the procedure.

 ByHealthwise Staff Primary Medical ReviewerE.
 Gregory Thompson, MD - Internal Medicine Specialist Medical ReviewerJoseph O'Donnell, MD - Hematology, Oncology